RESQUE-Framework/website/README.md

 # RESQUE

-The **Research Quality Evaluation Scheme (RESQUE)** provides objective quality and impact indicators for three types of research outputs:
+The **Research Quality Evaluation (RESQUE)** framework provides recommendations for a responsible research assessment that does not rely on flawed metrics such as the journal impact factor or the h-index.
+It provides objective quality and impact indicators for three types of research outputs:
 (a) publications of empirical studies, (b) published data sets and (c) research software.
 It is primarily developed for the field of psychology, but might be easily transferred to neighbouring empirical scientific fields.

 In the spirit of [CoARA](https://coara.eu), it recognises diverse academic outputs, emphasizes quality over quantity, and combines qualitative peer review by responsible use of quantitative indicators.
 Its main intended use is to aid decisions in hiring and tenure committees.